Here’s the best route for your San Francisco to Seattle road trip. Everything you need to know for the San Francisco to Seattle drive is right here….

 Almost at our last stop in this long San Francisco to Seattle road trip!

 The almighty Mount Rainier is only 85 miles southeast of Seattle.
+In fact you can do a day trip to Mount Rainier from Seattle in a day, if you’d rather get to Seattle ASAP and work your way backwards.
 Mount Rainier is the highest peak of the Pacific Northwest and the most recognised landmark in Washington state.

 Mount Rainier is actually an active volcano that last erupted in 1894 and has 25 breathtaking glaciers that occupy 10% of the park’s total surface.
 This park has two main areas called Sunrise and Paradise where many hiking trails can be walked by tourists.